 Reverend James Bartlett 1816 - 1881

 Reverend James Bartlett, my great-great-grandfather, was born on Good Friday, 12th April 1816 in Somerton, Somerset to James and Elizabeth Bartlett (née Taverner).
 He was the sixth and youngest child and the only one of four sons to survive childhood.
-Elizabeth had previously been married to a farmer by the name of Haggett, and they had one child.
 [Source]

-James married Elizabeth Rendell on 3rd December 1849 in Yeovil.
+James married Elizabeth Rendell on 3rd December 1849 in Yeovil, at South Street Baptist Chapel.
+Their courtship lasted sixteen months.
 At the time of the marriage, James was living in Hardington Mandeville and Elizabeth was living in West Coker.
 The marriage certificate records that James' father was another James Bartlett and Elizabeth's father was Bartholomew Rendell and that both fathers were Labourers.

 James Bartlett and Elizabeth (née Rendell) had at least six children including my great-grandfather, James Elijah Bartlett.